| UserVoice | #1 Productboard | #2 ProductLift | |

 | Custom CSS |

-UserVoice starts at $699/month with no public pricing tiers.
+UserVoice starts at $1,333/month ($16,000/year) with no public pricing tiers.
 The average contract is approximately $21,000/year based on industry data.
-You cannot see pricing or sign up without going through a sales process.
+You cannot see pricing or sign up without going through sales.
+UserVoice never charges per seat, which benefits very large teams (50+ members).

-For Fortune 500 companies with established procurement budgets and specific enterprise requirements (SOC 2, dedicated support, Azure DevOps integration), UserVoice can be worth it.
-The question is whether those requirements justify 50x the cost of alternatives.
+For Fortune 500 companies with dedicated product ops budgets, large teams (50+ members), and specific enterprise requirements (SOC 2, dedicated support, Azure DevOps integration), UserVoice can be justified.
+The no-per-seat model is advantageous at scale.

-Many enterprises are discovering that tools like Productboard or ProductLift meet their needs at a fraction of the price.
+But many enterprises are discovering that tools like Productboard ($59/maker/mo) or ProductLift (from $19/mo) meet their needs at a fraction of the cost, with modern features UserVoice lacks (changelog, knowledge base, multi-language).

-Newer tools built with modern infrastructure can offer similar features at 10-50x lower prices.
+Newer tools built with modern infrastructure and self-serve models can offer similar features at 10-70x lower prices.

 | Feature | UserVoice | Productboard |